Measurement of the dineutrino system kinematic variables in dileptonic top quark pair production in proton-proton collisions at$\sqrt{s}$ = 13 TeV: Improving the ptmiss resolution for dileptonic tt events

 The DNN is based on 17 input observables, including the $x$ and $y$ components of \ptvecmisspuppi, \ptvecmisspf, the \ptvec sum of all jets, the \ptvec of the leading and subleading jets, and the \ptvec of the leading lepton.
 Additional inputs include the invariant mass of the two leptons and all jets, the invariant mass of the two leading jets, the energy of the leading jet, and the scalar \pt sum of all jets.
-It is confirmed that all inputs are well modeled in the simulation by fitting the distribution of each input observable to data.
+It is confirmed that all inputs are well modeled in the simulation by performing binned profile-likelihood fits of each input distribution to data.
 All systematic uncertainties (discussed in Section~\ref{sec:sysunc}) are included in the fit as nuisance parameters.
 In each case, the goodness of fit is evaluated based on a saturated model~\cite{Cousins2013GeneralizationOC}, as implemented in the CMS statistical analysis tool, \textsc{combine}~\cite{CMS:2024onh}.
 The procedure is repeated for every 2D distribution of two inputs to ensure a correct description of correlations between inputs by the simulation.
+Furter details on the goodness-of-fit tests can be found in Ref.~\cite{MeuserPhD}.

 The performance of \ptmissdnn is compared to \ptmisspf and \ptmisspuppi in Fig.~\ref{fig:dnn_performance}, using a simulated sample corresponding to the 2018 data-taking period.
 The mean ($\mu$) and the resolution (standard deviation, $\sigma$) of the difference between \ptmissgen and \ptmissrec is shown as a function of the \ptmissgen and the number of PVs.
 As a function of both observables, \ptmissdnn improves on the resolution, and inclusively it shifts the mean closer to zero in the phase space of this analysis compared to the other \ptmiss reconstruction algorithms.
+The negative bias at low \ptmissgen arises from the finite \ptmiss resolution which causes the \ptmissrec to be on average larger than \ptmissgen in events with genuinely small \ptmissgen~\cite{CMS:2019ctu}.
+The DNN can marginally correct for this effect thanks to a better \ptmiss resolution.
 Overall, the resolution of \ptmiss is improved by approximately 15\% by the DNN with respect to \ptmisspuppi, while the resolution of $\phi(\ptvecmiss)$ is improved by around 12\%.
 The improvements allow for a finer binning in the differential measurements of the target observables as they result in a reduction of bin-to-bin migration while ensuring a stable unfolding.